Future of the Colorado River Project

 White Paper 1.
 Fill Mead First – A Technical Assessment

 The Fill Mead First (FMF) plan would establish Lake Mead reservoir as the primary water storage facility of the main-stem Colorado River and would relegate Lake Powell reservoir to a secondary water storage facility to be used only when Lake Mead is full.
 The objectives of the FMF plan are to re-expose some of Glen Canyon’s sandstone walls that are now inundated, begin the process of re-creating a riverine ecosystem in Glen Canyon, restore a more natural stream-flow, temperature, and sediment-supply regime of the Colorado River in the Grand Canyon ecosystem, and reduce system-wide water losses caused by evaporation and movement of reservoir water into ground-water storage.

 White Paper 2.
-Water Resource Modelling of the Colorado River – Present and Future Strategies
+Water Resource Modeling of the Colorado River: Present and Future Strategies

 CRSS Schematic (high resolution)